sjsu-library/unionist/_template/obj23.md

 article.type:
 volume: '1'
 issue: '2'
-transcription: <p align="center">THE UNIONIST.</p> <p align="center">BROOKLYN, AUGUST
+transcription: <p align="center">THE UNIONIST.</p> <br><p align="center">BROOKLYN,
-  8, 1833.</p><p>(“Arched Dialogue with the <em>Advertiser” </em>part one), <em>The
+  AUGUST 8, 1833.</p><p>(“Arched Dialogue with the <em>Advertiser” </em>part one),
-  Unionist </em>August 8, 1833, 1:2:2, column 1-2.</p><p>The Advertiser has taken
+  <em>The Unionist </em>August 8, 1833, 1:2:2, column 1-2.</p><p>The Advertiser has
-  us to task quite severely, for what, with his moral accuracy, he calls our “false pretences” or “gross inconsistency.”
+  taken us to task quite severely, for what, with his moral accuracy, he calls our “false pretences” or “gross inconsistency.”
 The irresistible reasoning, by which he arrives at a conclusion so unfavorable to us, deserves a passing notice.
 After quoting from our prospectus, a sentence showing our disapprobation of the dominant party in our last Legislature, he goes on with the confident air of a man who thinks he cannot be mistaken, “what is this but an acknowledged preference for, and a devotion to a political party?”
 How conclusive!
 Because we disapprove one political party, we must necessarily—not merely approve, but be <em>devoted</em> to another.
 Because we have expressed a hope that one party will not reign long, “it follows” that we shall endeavor to transfer the rule to another.
 Admirable logic!</p><p>To the Advertiser’s assertion that the paper originated in party feeling and from unworthy motives,